Law Scholarship – Past Scholars

 Angelo Berbotto was a scholar for the 2018/19 academic year.
 He writes:

-“As an expert in child protection law, Angelowith several years experience in London, in 2015 I accepted an offer to work as Crown Counsel at a British Overseas Territory.
+“As an expert in child protection law, with several years experience in London, in 2015 I accepted an offer to work as Crown Counsel at a British Overseas Territory.
 However, within six months of arriving, I was advising the local MPs and drafting legislation.
 I eventually was appointed Attorney General and expanded my knowledge about drafting and parliamentary procedure.
 Upon finishing my two-year contract, I was looking for a qualification that could develop my new skills.
 Thanks to the H M Hubbard Trust, I was able to complete a Master in Parliamentary Law, Elections and Legislative Drafting at the Complutense University in Madrid, which has really given me that theoretical foundation I was looking for.
 I enjoyed every moment of the programme, delivered by experts who actually work at Parliament and in the field of elections.
 I also learned a lot from the Spanish and international students of this specialist LLM, most of whom worked in parliamentary law or elections in their countries.
 I am grateful to the trustees for their confidence in my abilities and I am looking forward to new and exciting projects ahead.”

 Rosa Shand was a scholar for the 2017/18 academic year.
 She writes: